dbvisel/raspberrypidemo/wiring.md

  * Raspberry Pi pin 27 (IO18) —> purple wire —> LED 5
  * Raspberry Pi pin 18 (IO17) —> blue wire —> buzzer

 The LED wires are connected to the positive side (long wire, flat side) of the LED; the LED's negative side (short wire) ic connected via a 330 ohm resistor to ground.
+The buzzer is connected directly to ground.

 # LED matrix